petter-holmberg/elements/README.md

 `Vector_space` describes a `Module` where the "scalar" type is a `Field` and is defaulted to the `Value_type` of the "vector" type.

-`Affine_space` describes a triple of types, representing a "position", a "vector", and a "scalar", where the vector and scalar form an `Affine_space` and the point is a `Regular` type where `operator+` and `operator-` are defined such that addition and subtraction of point and vector yields a point, and subtraction of point and point yields a vector.
+`Affine_space` describes a triple of types, representing a "point", a "vector", and a "scalar", where the vector and scalar form an `Affine_space` and the point is a `Regular` type where `operator+` and `operator-` are defined such that addition and subtraction of point and vector yields a point, and subtraction of point and point yields a vector.

 ## Functional concepts